-We have recently experienced a period of rapid growth.
+Since the commencement of our operations, we have experienced a period of rapid growth.
 In order to execute our business plan, we must continue to grow significantly.
-As of December 31, 2004, we had 49 employees.
+As of December 31, 2005, we had 70 employees.
 We expect that the number of our employees will continue to increase for the foreseeable future.
 This growth has placed, and our anticipated future growth will continue to place, a significant strain on our management, systems and resources.
 We expect that we will need to continue to improve our financial and managerial controls and reporting systems and procedures.
 We will also need to continue to expand and maintain close coordination among our sales, production, marketing, IT, and finance departments.
 We may not succeed in these efforts.
-Our inability to expand our operations in an efficient manner could cause our expenses to grow disproportionately to revenues, our revenues to decline or grow more slowly than expected and otherwise have a material adverse effect on our business.
+Our inability to expand our operations in an efficient manner could cause our expenses to grow disproportionately to revenues, our revenues to decline or grow more slowly than expected and could otherwise have a material adverse effect on our business.